asia-jankowska00/asia-jankowska00/README.md

 # Hello!
 I'm Joanna ✨

-💻 Full stack web developer with a passion for React 💖 <br>
+💻 Frontend-focused full stack web developer with a passion for React 💖 <br>
 🎨 Strong UI/UX skills 💪 <br>
 🎓 Studying Multimedia Design at UCN in Aalborg 🇩🇰 <br>
 🔨 Always working on some cool new project 👓 <br>